takuya-motoshima/nodejs-shared/README.md

 const {Media} = require('nodejs-shared');

-// Get the number of frames from a GIF image file. let numberOfFrames = await Media.getNumberOfGifFrames('animated.gif');
+// Get the number of frames from a GIF image file. let numberOfFrames = await Media.getNumberOfGifFrames('sample.gif');

 // Get the number of frames from the GIF Data URL. numberOfFrames = await Media.getNumberOfGifFrames('data:image/gif;base64,...');